dirkagterhuis/dirkagterhuis.github.io/README.md

           - [x] Call spotify with that code
           - [x] you have token, now what? -> get playlists + tracks
           - [x] NB the code is on client side, in the url. it should stay there? -> for now: yes.
 Try and get all playlists + tracks in 1 concurrent call: perhaps you don't need to store it at all.
 If you do send it, encrypt it `session.userData.token = ...`.
 No cookies.
+          - [ ] Don't show auth code in url
-    - [ ] Retrieve playlists by user id
+    - [x] Retrieve playlists by user id
-      - [ ] Call get on user playlists, then store all playlists
+      - [x] Call get on user playlists, then store all playlists
-        - [ ] pagination: first get all playlists.
+        - [x] pagination: first get all playlists.
         - [ ] Possibly filter on owned by user?
-      - [ ] For all playlists, get all tracks.
+      - [x] For all playlists, get all tracks.
     - [ ] Give back a json or csv.
+      - [ ] Both as zip or...
+Allow user to choose
+    - [ ] Show something to user regarding # of playlists that are about to be extracted, and progress of the whole process.
     - [ ] AWS
         - [ ] To budget, add action to shutdown EC2 instance when budget is reached.
         - [ ] Use Elastic Beanstalk to host node.js server? [link](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_nodejs_express.html)